 At present, VAT may be the most likely to succeed as it appears to be the safest in not raising taxes on the middle class, which was the main line drawn in the sand by Democrats in a letter sent to Republican leaders in early August.

 Due to the complexity of the current tax code, it would be best if the reform is both swift and a complete uniform replacement.
 Adding layers or phases over time will cause more congestion to the already log-jammed process and end up costing more than it is worth.
 Tax reform is long overdue, and if done correctly, could have a tremendous positive impact for years to come.
 However, it will require rolling up the sleeves, working hard, and compromising political interest to do what is right for the American people.
-After all, that is what we should expect from the lawmakers we elect and put into public office.We value your comments!
-Please weigh in on our comment section below.
+After all, that is what we should expect from the lawmakers we elect and put into public office.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com